When was the last time you looked at your phone?

 Be Connected Like Never Before With A Connected Car

-Come on, we all know that using our phones while driving is unsafe.
+We all know that using our phones while driving is unsafe.
 Seriously, just don’t do it!
 But we also know that most of the information we need to run our day is stored on our phones – such as our appointments calendar, music apps, direction apps, and social life.
 So, what if these two were seamlessly connected?
 How would that work?

 Recently, I had the opportunity to meet with the techs at Harman where they introduced me to their latest and upcoming new car audio and technology designs.
 I’m excited to tell you that much of their new tech is centered around the fusion of these two and it’s done in a way that keeps the driver focused on the road.